Community Employment Services: Community Housing

 Low-Demand housing is a program design using a low-demand/harm-reduction model to better accommodate chronically homeless Veterans, and Veterans who were unsuccessful in traditional treatment settings.
 Programming does not require sobriety or compliance with mental health treatment as a condition of admission or continued stay.

-Provides transitional housing and a milieu of services to include a strong clinical focus on substance abuse and mental health that facilitate individual stabilization and movement to permanent housing as rapidly as clinically appropriate.
+Service Intensive Transitional Housing offers a milieu of services to include a strong clinical focus on substance abuse and mental health that facilitate individual stabilization and movement to permanent housing as rapidly as clinically appropriate.
 The scope of services incorporates tactics to increase the Veteran’s income through employment and/or benefits and obtaining permanent housing.